 The stories of woe continue to trickle in.
-In 2009, the stream will no doubt become a flood: A couple whose retirement is in doubt because they had too much of their portfolio in presumably solid, safe American institutions such as General Motors (NYSE: GM ) , Morgan Stanley (NYSE: MS ) , or Goldman Sachs (NYSE: GS ) .
-Parents who no longer have the college money they were saving for their 16-year-old, because they kept all of it in the market instead of taking it out at least three years before they would need it.
-Sixty-somethings who need to come out of retirement because they can't draw down their already depleted portfolios.
+In time, the stream will no doubt become a flood.
+A couple whose retirement is in doubt because in 2008 they had too much of their portfolio in presumably solid, safe American institutions such as Bank of America

-And that's not even including damage to shareholders of the most popular and most dynamic growth companies, including the likes of Apple (NYSE: AAPL ) , Google (Nasdaq: GOOG ) , and Baidu (Nasdaq: BIDU ) , among many others.
+And that's not even including damage to shareholders last year of the most popular and most dynamic growth companies, including the likes of eBay

 It's twice as difficult to hear these stories of loss because they could have been prevented -- and much of the worry, stress, and loss sidestepped.